apollographql/apollo-server/docs/source/federation/production.md

 In small scale cases it can be sufficient to define the list of services comprising a federated graph directly within the gateway, and manually update the list and restart the server as services are modified and created.
 However for larger scale projects it is helpful to be able to remotely manage the gateway, such that new services may be added, or existing services modified, all with zero downtime.

-For these use cases, `Apollo Gateway` can be configured to pull a remotely hosted service list from the [schema registry](https://www.apollographql.com/docs/platform/schema-registry/) on `Apollo Engine`.
+For these use cases, `Apollo Gateway` can be configured to pull a remotely hosted service list from the [Schema Registry](https://www.apollographql.com/docs/platform/schema-registry/) on `Apollo Dashboard`.
 This is `Managed Federation`, and it is a key component of building a robust federated graph that can be concurrently developed by teams of any size.

 #### Overview